Advice for dog owners

 A dog can be a wonderful addition to any home.
 The key to owning a happy, well balanced dog is responsible ownership, dedication and time.

 These pages have been put together to provide basic advice for dog owners.
 There are many other sources of information on dog ownership, from books and magazines to animal professionals such as Vets, Dog trainers and Behaviourists.
-If you would like further information or recommendations on where to find information, please contact our Animal Welfare Officers.

 Consideration must be given to pets on and around Bonfire Night.
 Special care needs to be taken to ensure that your pets are protected from the stress and anxiety that is caused by fireworks.